Skip to content

 Topic filters

 Defines which MQTT topics ThingsBoard subscribes to for uplink messages.
-The default filter is pre-configured based on the Use API v3 setting.
+Set automatically based on Use API v3 — leave the default unless you need to restrict the subscription to a specific application or device.

 FieldDescription

 TopicMQTT topic filter. + matches a single topic level.
-Automatically set based on the API version.
+Default: v3/+/devices/+/up (all devices across all applications accessible with the API key).

-QoS0 — at most once (fire and forget); 1 — at least once (may deliver duplicates); 2 — exactly once
+QoSQuality of service level: 0 — at most once; 1 — at least once (may deliver duplicates); 2 — exactly once.

 Execute remotely

-When enabled, ThingsBoard generates an Integration key and Integration secret that allow external services to push messages into this integration via the Integration API.
+When enabled, ThingsBoard generates an Integration key and Integration secret that let external services push messages into this integration via the ThingsBoard Integration API.
+Not needed for standard TTN MQTT connectivity.

 Advanced settings